Noisy intermediate-scale quantum simulation of the one-dimensional wave equation: Abstract

 \section{Abstract}

 We design and implement quantum circuits for the simulation of the one-dimensional wave equation on the Quantinuum H1-1 quantum computer.
-The circuit depth of our approach scales as $O(n^{2})$ for $n$ qubits representing the solution on $2^n$ grid points, and leads to infidelities of $O(2^{-4n} t^{2})$ for simulation time $t$ assuming smooth initial conditions.
+The circuit depth of our approach scales as $O(n^{2})$ for $n$ qubits representing the solution on $2^{n}$ grid points, and leads to infidelities of $O(2^{-4n} t^{2})$ for simulation time $t$ assuming smooth initial conditions.
 By varying the qubit count we study the interplay between the algorithmic and physical gate errors to identify the optimal working point of minimum total error.
-Our approach to simulating the wave equation can readily be adapted to other quantum processors and serve as an application-oriented benchmark.
+Our approach to simulating the wave equation can be used with appropriate state preparation algorithms across different quantum processors and serve as an application-oriented benchmark.